Modules

 ILO: Module-specific skills

-- 1. Demonstrate advanced ability to formulate and write a cogent research proposal (for either an MA or PhD dissertation), including the ability to articulate the objectives, aims and scholarly context of a research project, to construct a viable work schedule and to formulate a structure for the proposed dissertation
+• 1.
+Demonstrate advanced ability to formulate and write a cogent research proposal for your MA dissertation, including the ability to articulate the objectives, aims and scholarly context, to construct a viable work schedule, and to formulate a structure for the proposed dissertation

-- 2. Demonstrate advanced ability to understand, analyse and interpret quantitative and statistical data
+• 2.
+Demonstrate advanced ability to understand, analyse and interpret relevant theoretical and methodological approaches

 ILO: Discipline-specific skills